Doctor of Philosophy in Biblical Interpretation and Theology

 For more information about the Dissertation Proposal, see the AGTS BTH Participant Handbook available from the Program Coordinator’s office.

 A research dissertation advances knowledge in the field of study and enables the participant to integrate and apply his or her learning in global academic and ministry contexts.

-Dissertation Submission: The student will work closely with his or her Adviser on the writing of the dissertation and normally sequentially submit individual chapters.
-The Adviser will give timely critique and feedback and the student is expected to make the appropriate changes and edits.
-When the dissertation is completed, the student will submit the final draft for review by his or her entire academic team, in preparation for the Oral Defense.
+Dissertation Submission: The student will work closely with his or her Adviser/Dissertation Committee chair on the writing of the dissertation submission and normally sequentially submit individual chapters.
+The Adviser/Dissertation Committee chair will give timely critique and feedback and the student is expected to make the appropriate changes and edits.
+When the dissertation is completed, the student will submit the final draft for review by his or her entire Dissertation Committee, in preparation for the Oral Defense.
 When the dissertation has been successfully defended and all other graduation details completed, the degree will be awarded.